 What Can an Arm Lift Address?

-An arm lift performed by Dr. Joe Gryskiewicz or Dr. Karan Chopra, our plastic surgeons, can help resolve a number of aesthetic concerns in the upper arms.
+An arm lift performed by Dr. Joe Gryskiewicz, our plastic surgeon, can help resolve a number of aesthetic concerns in the upper arms.
 While primarily used to target excess skin, individuals who are also affected by a significant amount of stubborn fat in the area can combine an arm lift with a liposuction procedure for more comprehensive body contouring.
 Generally speaking, an arm lift can:

 - Remove loose skin in the upper arms

 - Tighten the underlying structures that define the arm shape for improved contour

 During the consultation process, your plastic surgeon will assess your medical history and ask you about your cosmetic desires.
 Good candidates for an arm lift include individuals who are at or near their ideal weight and are seeking to enhance the appearance of their upper arms.
 After examining your areas of concern, Dr. Joe will help you determine whether an arm lift can provide the desired improvement, or suggest alternative treatments that can fulfill your aesthetic goals more effectively.